23/02/2022 strategic-culture.org 4min 🇬🇧 #202641

 I respectfully believe that the likes of Kortunov and Fyodor Lukyanov are better suited in a more academically formal setting.
 It has been awhile since Mark Sleboda (or someone with his combined knowledge, moxie and shared general perspective) has appeared on Al Jazeera.
 Dmitry Babich is another of the good options out there.
 On a February 21 France 24 telecast of The Debate, Babich intellectually pastes the anti-Russian blowhard Craig Copetas.

-Last week, there was a UN Security Council meeting on the Minsk Protocol .
+Last week, there was a Security Council on Ukraine | United Nations (17 Feb 2022) .
 Thereafter, it became clearer that the Kiev regime and its Western backers want to continue going thru the motions in the form of not getting it implemented.
 Note the non-sanctioning of the Kiev regime, for not having started implementation of the Minsk Protocol, seven years after its signing.

 Hence, another option has now come into play with the Russian government's independence recognition of the rebel Donbass area.
 The prior non-Russian independence precedents set with northern Cyprus and Kosovo make it quite hypocritical for necons, neolibs and flat-out Russia haters to single out Moscow.